magentochile/magento2-traduccion-chile/README.md

 Remember that for a translation if you want a more complete translation and adapted to the country Chile, you can acquire the official language pack of Magento Chile in: https://www.magentochile.cl/m2-spanish-language-pack.html

 ## Important Note:
-This pack of languages, only contains the skeleton for translations, which you can install and once installed can translate the file es_CL respectively.
+This pack of languages, only contains the skeleton for translations (Not translated), which you can install and once installed can translate the file vendor/magentochile/magento2-traduccion-chile/es_CL.csv respectively.

 ## Installation
 composer require magentochile/magento2-traduccion-chile dev-master